-If you want to take it step further and make it really difficult, there are options to make box brownies without eggs that are also vegan!
+If you want to take it a step further and make it really difficult, there are options to make box brownies without eggs that are also vegan!

 Using flax seeds is an approved method for a healthy or vegan option.
 This technique brings a little nutty flavor to the table, but adds to that chewy texture of your brownies.
-The best way use this method is to grind up the following:
+The best way to use this method is to grind up the following:

 - 1 tbsp. ground flaxseed